Skip to content

 Autocomplete

 When the caret sits at the end of a word token, Octa shows a row of chip-style suggestions beneath the editor, listing matching column names and SQL keywords.
-Click a chip to insert.
+Click a chip to insert, or drive the popup from the keyboard: Up / Down move the highlight, Enter or Tab accept the highlighted suggestion, Esc dismisses it.
+These keys are only intercepted while the popup is open, so with no suggestions showing Enter and the arrows behave normally.
 Disable under Settings → SQL → Autocomplete.

 Running a query